Sanctuary is a wholistic, healing ministry that provides safe,

 When I finally came to terms with the fact that I was losing my little bird sanctuary by the North River, I curled up in a ball and read my Bible.
 I read and read and read, like someone starving to death.
 I'd tried to read the Bible earlier in life but it had never made any sense.
 I'd approached God's word looking to prove something I thought I already knew and my arrogance had blinded me.
 It wasn't until I invited Jesus's spirit into my heart that I understood how to approach God's word correctly: on my hands and knees in prayer.
 It wasn't until I asked God to show me what I was desperate to know that the "scales fell off my eyes" and I literally saw light flood out of the pages.

 During this time period, I'd often wake up still clutching my Bible from the night before.
 I'd look out my bedroom window at the rising sun and hear the horses from a neighboring farm gallop across the ridge.
 I'd watch robins splash around in the puddles on the cistern and gold finches frolic among the milk thistle that had grown up in my gardens – and I'd pray.
 I'd pray and pray and pray.
-And I'd hear Jesus say, "not one sparrow will fall to the ground outside of your Father’s care.
+And I'd hear Jesus say, "you are precious to me and I have loved you with an everlasting love", and "not one sparrow will fall to the ground outside of your Father’s care.
 So be not afraid, you are worth more than many sparrows".

 A Prophetic Vision: I remember savoring passages from the devotional my dear Aunt Terry delivered – God Calling.
 Although the authors of this best-selling, daily devotional remain anonymous, the forward describes them as two poor, depressed women who made a commitment to sit down together every morning and listen for God's voice.
 Reading their poetry was like having honey drizzled into my eyes every morning, and I'd bless.
 I'd bless and bless and bless.
 In Jesus's name, I'd bless everything I could think of.
 And every time I did, I felt a warm, tingling sensation sweep from the crown of my head to the soles of my feet.
 It literally felt like every cell in my body was burning hot, white light.